-Dan’s primary role is to oversee AmeriCorps Cape Cod’s day-to-day operations.
+Andrew’s primary role is to oversee AmeriCorps Cape Cod’s day-to-day operations.
 He assures program compliance with all established goals, objectives, and standards; guides fiscal and member benefits management; develops program systems to ensure effective delivery of service and member support and provides guidance, direction and overall supervision to the AmeriCorps Cape Cod staff team.
-Dan serves as the primary contact with the AmeriCorps Cape Cod alumni and the Massachusetts Service Alliance.
+Andrew also coordinates the program’s disaster response efforts.
+Andrew serves as the primary contact with the AmeriCorps Cape Cod alumni and the Massachusetts Service Alliance.

-Andrew’s role is to provide oversight to the components of the program including Individual Placements, disaster services, program events and outreach, and member training.
-He helps facilitate educational projects, volunteer outreach opportunities, and large-scale AmeriCorps Cape Cod signature events.
-Andrew manages the program’s community relations by maintaining the website, Facebook & Twitter pages, staying in contact with local media, attending community meetings, and giving presentations.
-Andrew also oversees the tracking of member hours and performance measures.
+Kayla’s role is to provide oversight to the components of the program including Individual Placements, program events and outreach, and member training.
+She helps facilitate educational projects, volunteer outreach opportunities, and large-scale AmeriCorps Cape Cod signature events.
+She assists with the program’s fiscal management.
+Kayla manages the program’s community relations by maintaining the website, Facebook & Twitter pages, staying in contact with local media, attending community meetings, and giving presentations.
+Kayla also oversees the tracking of member hours and performance measures.